Skip Sub Menu

 Once you are there, you may want to communicate with people in Nantes by using the French you've learned.
 Many people in Nantes speak some English, especially college students, but efforts you make to speak French will be appreciated.

-The bottom line is that concerns about your French language skills should not be a reason to forego this opportunity; however, your time in Nantes will be that much more enjoyable if you speak even a modest amount of French.
+The bottom line is that concerns about your French language skills should not be a reason to forego this opportunity; however, your time in Nantes will be that much more enjoyable if you try to speak even a modest amount of French.

 When will the classes meet?

 There is an internet connection in each room at the residence.
-If you choose to bring a laptop, be sure to bring the appropriate power converter.
+If you choose to bring a laptop, be sure to bring the appropriate power adapter.
 Do not leave your laptop or other personal items unattended at any time.

 Will there be planned activities for students in Nantes?